stacksjs/stacks/README.md

 ## Get Started

 It's incredibly easy to get started with this framework.
-You may "Use this template" (via the button in top right corner of this page), or run the following snippet of code in your terminal:
+Simply run the following command in your terminal:

 ```bash
 npx artisan setup